find your perfect LLM program

 Several scholarship possibilities exist for studying in the Netherlands and the best way to view them is to check the University of Groningen Grantfinder.

-Since there is no university-owned accommodation or central campus, students live in student houses or apartments all throughout the city of Groningen.
-This website provides an overview on housing and living in the city of Groningen and its neighbourhoods.
+Since there is no university-owned accommodation or central campus, students live in student houses or apartments all throughout the city.
+This website provides an overview on housing and living in the city.

-Visit the University and join an information session about your LLM of choice.
-Also get a chance to tour the city and see why Gronignen is such a great city to pursue your studies in.
-View the schedule of Masters Week events here.
+Join us for an information session about your LLM of choice.
+View the schedule of (Online) Masters Week events here.

 Groningen is the capital of the most northern province in The Netherlands (called Groningen as well), and both the University and the city of Groningen enjoy a unique character largely due this northern location.
 Unlike the western part of the country with its densely populated urban areas, the province of Groningen is predominantly rural and quite unspoiled.
 In terms of industry, the province has the largest natural gas fields in the EU.
 It is also an international centre for the biomedical and pharmaceutical industry.
 That will probably strike you most when entering the city of Groningen is its youthful population.
 Roughly a quarter of the city’s 200,000 inhabitants consists of students.
 The city itself is over 900 years old and the canals, ports and warehouses bring you back to Hanseatic times, when Groningen was a member of the alliance of trading guilds that established and maintained a trade monopoly over the Baltic Sea and most of Northern Europe.